FPA Publications Editorial Policy

 - The Journal of Financial Planning welcomes content contributions from all segments of the financial services industry.

-- All submissions are evaluated by editorial staff and, when appropriate, an editorial review board.
+- All submissions are evaluated by editorial staff and, when appropriate, a peer review board.
 Submissions are evaluated based on a list of criteria, including objectivity, applicability to Journal readership, quality of writing, and level of discussion.

-- The Journal’s editors and its editorial review board evaluate manuscripts for their intellectual content without regard to race, gender, sexual orientation, religious belief, ethnic origin, citizenship, or political philosophy of the authors.
+- The Journal’s editors and its peer review board evaluate manuscripts for their intellectual content without regard to race, gender, sexual orientation, religious belief, ethnic origin, citizenship, or political philosophy of the authors.

 - The decision to publish a submission remains wholly with the Journal editorial staff.
 When peer review is part of the submission process, the reviewers’ evaluations drive the decision of whether to publish.